 Essay 2.
 Applicants are interviewed by invitation only.
 Please note that we do not conduct regional interviews.
 Interviews are scheduled from September to February (days vary).
 Please let us know if you will be out of the country during the interview season.
 (300 characters)

-Usually two one-on-one interviews with faculty members and students (admissions committee members) at UCSF.
+UCSF med school interviews are open file, one-on-one interviews.
+Usually there are two one-on-one interviews with faculty members and students (admissions committee members).

 Read our 2 popular traditional interview preparation blogs here:

 UCSF Medical School Admissions Statistics

 UCSF Medical School Median New MCAT: 514 (129 chemical & physical / 128 critical analysis / 130 biological & biochemical / 129 psychological, social)

 • Worked with the World Health Organization in the Philippines

 • Launched a national HIV Awareness Campaign in the Philippines

 • Produced an HIV awareness commercial for MTV

 • Worked full-time at a healthcare consulting firm, advising pharmaceutical companies

 • Created a public health program in Stanford’s Emergency Department